“She’s got a brain the size of a planet, and she’s an extremely smooth and persuasive advocate.”

 reported cases and selected unreported work

-High Court case on whether posthumous paternity testing on a DNA sample given during medical treatment can be ordered under the inherent jurisdiction.
+Court of Appeal case on whether posthumous paternity testing on a DNA sample given during medical treatment can be ordered under the inherent jurisdiction.
 Practical significance for patients giving – and hospitals taking – DNA samples.
 Legal significance on whether the inherent jurisdiction can unpredictably grant new remedies which interfere with human rights.
-Led by Michael Mylonas QC.
+Led by Michael Mylonas KC.
 Primary responsibility for drafting skeleton arguments and developing legal argument, including human rights points.
 Instructed on behalf of the deceased’s mother who opposed testing.
-Permission to appeal granted by Court of Appeal, to be heard October 2017.
+Amy was junior in successfully seeking permission to appeal and drafting a skeleton argument, although did not appear at the Court of Appeal hearing: the client was unrepresented and did not appear herself.

 - Re JM and others (Incapacitated Persons) (Deprivation of Liberty: Appointment of Representatives) EWCOP 15; 4 WLR 64.